Seven Jewish Children: Description

 Although Churchill indicates that the scenes concern different children, thus speakers change between them, she leaves it for each production to decide how many adults take part and how the lines are shared between them.
 The Guardian, for example, has produced a version with Jennie Stoller that is a simple monologue throughout.

-The first two scenes concern the Holocaust, featuring one family that are hiding from Nazis and another wondering how to tell their child of the many family members who have been killed.
-Later scenes are about episodes in the development of the Israeli–Arab conflict: one family is migrating to Jerusalem, another wondering what to tell their daughter about Palestinian Arabs, the next discusses an Israeli victory, and the next are speaking as the Israeli West Bank barrier is being built and when a Palestinian child has been shot.
+The first two scenes concern the Holocaust, featuring one family that is hiding from Nazis and another wondering how to tell their child of the many family members who have been killed.
+Later scenes are about episodes in the development of the Israeli–Arab conflict: one family is migrating to Jerusalem; another wonders what to tell their daughter about Palestinian Arabs; the next discusses an Israeli victory; and the next is speaking as the Israeli West Bank barrier is being built and when a Palestinian child has been shot.
 The culminating scene is during the 2008–2009 Israel–Gaza conflict.